 In the hospital setting, a Certified Wound Care Nurse (CWCN) or equivalently-trained professional is often available to fill this gap.
 This Certified Wound Care Nurse is a nurse who has received advanced training in the care of patients with wounds.
 They are responsible for directing the care of patients using evidence-based standards of care.

 Unfortunately, in the community this professional nursing service is rarely available.
 The absence of or underutilization of this valuable resource has resulted in dismal outcomes for patients with chronic wounds including unnecessary and costly hospitalizations, painful unnecessary lower extremity amputation, the waste of health care resources, and the overall poor quality of life for those afflicted with chronic wounds.

-iWOC Nursing Foundation (Internet Wound, Ostomy, Continence) is a non-profit organization based in Jacksonville, Florida.
+iWOC Nursing Foundation (Internet Wound, Ostomy, Continence) is an IRS 501(c)(3) non-profit organization based in Jacksonville, Florida.
 It evolved out of a desire to see patients and caregivers empowered with knowledge and hope.
 The vision of iWOC Nursing Foundation is to meet this need by giving patients, caregivers, and health care practitioners access to the services of a Certified Wound Care Nurse.
 The goal of the iWOC Foundation is to positively impact the negative outcomes of the care disparities affecting patients with wounds through the provision of ready access to the information necessary to seek evidence-based, appropriate, and timely care.
 Our hope is to facilitate change through a greater awareness of advanced wound healing practices and tools.